Does CBD oil work for chronic pain management?

 According to one study posted to Neurotherapeutics, this is because CBD itself does very little to the ECS.
 Instead, it activates or inhibits other compounds in the endocannabinoid system.

 For example, CBD stops the body from absorbing anandamide, a compound associated with regulating pain.
 So, increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.

 What is CBD oil?

-There are different levels of compounds found in the natural hemp or cannabis plant.
 How people breed the plant affects the CBD levels.
 Most CBD oil comes from industrial hemp, which usually has a higher CBD content than marijuana.

 Makers of CBD oil use different methods to extract the compound.
 The extract is then added to a carrier oil and called CBD oil.

 CBD oil comes in many different strengths, and people use it in various ways.
 It is best to discuss CBD oil with a doctor before using it.

 People have used CBD for thousands of years to treat various types of pain, but the medical community have only recently begun to study it again.